warpdesign/pcx-js/README.md

-# pcx-js - loading and decoding pcx files using JavaScript
+# A JavaScript PCX decoder for NodeJS & Browser

-This is just a little attempt at writing a very simple [PCX](https://en.wikipedia.org/wiki/PCX) decoder for JavaScript.
+pcx-js is a simple [PCX](https://en.wikipedia.org/wiki/PCX) decoder for JavaScript which works both in NodeJS & in the Browser.

-This loader supports the following PCX variants:
+The decoder supports the following PCX variants:
  - 24 bit (3 planes)
  - 8 bit (1 plane)
  - 4 bit (4 planes)